marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-controlling-fortran-dialect.rst

   Use-associated entities will not be accessible unless they are explicitly declared as ``PUBLIC``.

-.. index:: ffixed-line-length-n

-.. index:: file format, fixed
+.. index:: ffixed-line-length-n, file format, fixed

 .. option:: -ffixed-line-length-n
             -ffixed-line-length-none